doanduyhai/Java8_Lambda_In_Details/README.markdown

  This demo is a support for the Lambda In Details serie of articles on my blog : http://doanduyhai.wordpress.com

+ !!!
+DISCLAIMER: all the details exposed in this post were observed related to the JDK 8 demo version as of July 10th 2012.
+Since the JDK is still in beta, some assertions may not hold in future

  JDK 8 Installation
 ------------